By Roy Burner - Minister of the Gospel

 A good tree cannot bring forth bad fruit, neither can a corrupt tree bring forth good fruit.
 Wherefore by their fruits you shall know them (Matthew 7:15-20).
 (Comment)

-Scripture reveals that there are those who are ever learning, and never able to come to the knowledge of truth (2 Timothy 3:7).
+There are those who are ever learning, and never able to come to the knowledge of truth (2 Timothy 3:7).
 They resist the truth.
-They partake of sins and lusts that would preclude them from coming to the knowledge of truth.
+They partake of things that would preclude them from coming to the knowledge of truth.
 Scripture points out that such are blind leaders of the blind, and if the blind lead the blind, both shall fall in the ditch (Matthew 15:14).

 Those who walk after the flesh in the lust of uncleanness; they are presumptuous and self-willed, not afraid to speak evil of others.
 They speak evil of the things they understand not and shall perish in their own corruption.